illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 * A folder named: **build**
   * This will contain all instructions on how to build and deploy your application
   * This will contain all Packer build templates
-  * This will contain all Terraform Plan
+  * This will contain all Terraform plans
   * This will contain a `Readme.md` with detailed instruction on how to execute these scripts and a screenshot of what the finished artifact should look like - this is how you will know that you successfully deployed everything
 * Repository should be clean -- remove uneeded files and place all files within the appropriately named directory